jeffThompson/CreativeProgramming1/Assignments/Week05_DrawingApp.md

 ###RESOURCES

 * [Read more about A. Michael Noll's work](http://median.newmediacaucus.org/routing-mondrian-the-a-michael-noll-experiment/) in the Media-N journal
+* Several articles on the history of interactivity and the arts in this week's `Readings` folder

 ###GRADING RUBRIC
 Your project will be graded with the following rubric: